Second Language Evaluation – Oral Language Assessment

 Test description

-The test is administered remotely over the internet using a web conference tool (MS Teams) by a language assessor who is certified by the Public Service Commission.
-It lasts 20 to 40 minutes including pre-test instructions.
-Since candidates don’t need to be in a federal government building to be tested, an onsite responsible officer is not required.
-Candidates can take the test from home; however, they should make arrangements to be alone in a calm environment where they will not be disturbed for the duration of the test.
-The assessor will begin by confirming your candidate’s identity using MS Teams’ video function and then transition to audio only for the rest of the test.
+The test is administered remotely over the internet using the Microsoft Teams (MS Teams) video conferencing platform and lasts 20 to 40 minutes (including pre-test instructions).
+The camera is on throughout the test.
+Since candidates don’t need to be in a federal government building to take the test, an onsite responsible officer is not required.
+The test can be taken from home; however, candidates should make arrangements to be alone in a quiet place where they will not be disturbed for the duration of the test.

 Proficiency criteria